Renhoex/Delicious-Spike-Engine/README.md

 # Delicious-Spike-Engine
 A public open source clone of I wanna be the guy fangame recreated in godot to help aid new developers get an understanding of godot

-This was created with Godot 3.2.1 which can be aquired at https://godotengine.org/
+This was created with Godot 4.1.2 which can be aquired at https://godotengine.org/ for godot 3 see the branch archive see https://github.com/Renhoex/Delicious-Spike-Engine/tree/Godot-3-Archive

 # Change-log
 # 1.0